parmentelat/jupyterlab-examples/notebooks/1-09-admonitions-nb.md

 ## no title and no class

-in its the simplest form, with no class nor shortcut
+in its the simplest form, with no class nor shortcut: this is suboptimal

     ````{admonition}
     with no title nor class